Progressive Supranuclear Palsy (PSP)

 • Home and Environmental Modifications:

-- Assessing and modifying the home environment to ensure safety and accessibility.
+- Assess and modify the home environment for safety and accessibility.

 - Recommendations for ergonomic furniture and tools to support independence.